Reds slip past skidding Diamondbacks | Devdiscourse

 Joey Votto and Josh VanMeter hit two-run homers, and Luis Castillo went five innings for his 15th victory as the Cincinnati Reds beat Arizona 4-3 on Friday in Phoenix, extending the Diamondbacks' losing streak to six games.
 Votto had two hits, his fifth multiple-hit game in the last nine.
 Castillo (15-6) gave up two runs on four hits and three walks while striking out three.
 He extended his career highs in wins and strikeouts (211).

 VanMeter scored twice for the Reds (69-79), who have split their past eight and have won two straight against the Diamondbacks.
 Arizona (75-73) began its recent skid with a 4-3, walk-off loss in Cincinnati last Sunday.
-Eduardo Escobar had two hits and an RBI, and Wilmer Flores had two hits but made a crucial error for the Diamondbacks, who fell 4 1/2 games behind the Chicago Cubs for the second NL wild-card spot with 14 games remaining.
-Arizona also must climb past Milwaukee, Philadelphia and the New York Mets to reach the postseason.
+Eduardo Escobar had two hits and an RBI, and Wilmer Flores had two hits but made a crucial error for the Diamondbacks, who fell 4 1/2 games behind the Chicago Cubs for the second National League wild-card spot with 14 games remaining.
+Arizona also must climb past the Milwaukee Brewers, Philadelphia Phillies and the New York Mets to reach the postseason.

-VanMeter homered with two outs in the fifth inning after second baseman Flores committed a throwing error on Brian O'Grady's one-put grounder.
+VanMeter homered with two outs in the fifth inning after second baseman Flores committed a throwing error on Brian O'Grady's one-out grounder.
 The blast put Cincinnati on top 4-1.
-Escobar singled home a run in the fifth inning, and Flores doubled and scored on a Nick Ahmed sacrifice fly in the sixth to trim the deficit to 4-3.
+Escobar singled home a run in the fifth inning for the D-backs, and Flores doubled and scored on a Nick Ahmed sacrifice fly in the sixth to trim the deficit to 4-3.

 Leake gave up five hits and four runs (two earned) in six innings.
 He fanned five and walked one while falling to 0-6 in 10 career starts against the Reds.
-Leake has given up 38 homers, tied with Detroit's Matthew Boyd for the most in the majors.
+Leake has given up 38 homers, tied with Matthew Boyd of the Detroit Tigers for the most in the majors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)